Calhoon cartridges

-Calhoon cartridges are a class of .19 in (4.85 mm) caliber cartridges created by James Calhoon, a firearms designer with an interest in that bore size.
+Calhoon cartridges are a class of .19 (4.85 mm) caliber cartridges created by James Calhoon, a firearms designer with an interest in that bore size.
 Calhoon began working with .19 caliber after his interest was piqued from learning about British sub-caliber rifle trials in the early 1970s.
 The .19 caliber rifles have thicker rifling than .17 and .20 caliber rifles, which helps the barrels stay clean longer and improves barrel life.

 Variants

 .19 Calhoon Hornet

 The .19 Calhoon Hornet is a .19 caliber rifle wildcat cartridge.
 The cartridge is based on a necked-down blown-out .22 Hornet cartridge.
 This provides less stretching, and greater case capacity with a lighter bullet.
 The result is a flatter trajectory when compared to the .22 Hornet.
 Having a larger bore than the .17 caliber centerfires helps mitigate some of the fouling problems that rifles in that caliber tend to have.

 .19-223

 The .19-223 is the second in a set of .19 caliber rounds created by James Calhoon.
 The cartridge is based on a necked-down .223 Remington cartridge.
 This gives higher velocity and a flatter trajectory than would be found with typical .223 loads.